In natural environments, rain falls on permeable surfaces and soaks into the ground; a process called infiltration.

 Sustainable drainage systems (SuDS) aim to alleviate these problems by storing or re-using surface water at source, by decreasing flow rates to watercourses and by improving water quality.

 Prior to the design of SuDS at a site, the natural infiltration rate of the ground is required (how much water it can soak-up and how quickly).
-Here at Geo-Integrity we undertake infiltration rate testing, to guidance document BRE365.
+Here at Geo-Integrity we undertake infiltration rate or percolation testing, to guidance document BRE 365.
 As the test is an in-situ test, results can be processed within a few days.
+We can carry out the tests anywhere from Oxfordshire, Buckinghamshire and Northamptonshire to the Warwickshire and the West Midlands, to Hertsfordshire, Bedfordshire, London and the Southeast.
 With our experience, we also ensure that the tests are undertaken safely and with the minimum of disruption to your site.